fnalways/terminus-docs/docs/manual/concepts/application.md

 gitlab-client-bob
 ```

-### Cluster-Scoped applications
+### Cluster-scoped applications

 Cluster-scoped applications are special community applications designed to share resources or services across the entire Olares cluster.
 They run continuously as service providers, with the following operating rules:

 - Only one instance is permitted per cluster.
 - Only administrators can install and manage cluster-scoped applications.
 - They are identifiable by their "for Cluster" suffix and a "Cluster-scoped" label in the Olares app market.
-- Users need to access a `Cluster Scoped Application` through its `Authorized Applications`.For example, "ComfyUI for Cluster" provides cluster-wide services that users access through its authorized client application "ComfyUI".
+- Users need to access a cluster-scoped application through its authorized applications.
+For example, "ComfyUI for Cluster" provides cluster-wide services that users access through its authorized client application "ComfyUI".

 ### Authorized applications
 Authorized applications serve as client-side interfaces for cluster-scoped applications.
 Both administrators and regular members can install these applications.